 The Department of Energy’s Honors Attorney Program is designed to recruit highly-qualified law school graduates (and recent law graduates completing judicial clerkships or fellowships) and offers such individuals a unique opportunity to gain an in-depth understanding of the Department’s diverse law practice.
 DOE Honors Attorneys are assigned to individual Assistant General Counsel (AGC) offices for rotations of 4-6 months.
 AGC offices offer a wide variety of legal practice areas including environmental law, legislation and regulation, litigation and enforcement, international law, procurement, intellectual property and others.
 Honors Attorneys will gain firsthand exposure to cutting-edge legal issues in these areas.
-Honors Attorneys may be eligible to compete for permanent positions in DOE after passing the bar exam.
+Honors Attorneys may be eligible to convert to permanent positions in DOE after completing one year in the program.

 The Department’s Honors Attorney Program was inaugurated with a fall 2012 cohort.
 We expect to be hiring a fall 2022 cohort with applications due through USAJobs in late July/early August 2021.